Matthew T Grant

 2887146373_6fbdd76fc9_mChaos is our mother.

-The entire history of the universe unwinds in the transition of diverse high energy state into a single low energy state.
+The entire history of the universe unwinds in the transition of diverse high energy states into a single low energy state.
 When the universal stuff has achieved a uniform temperature, it will be completely and chaotically disordered.
 When the energy gradient has disappeared entirely, there will be no identifiable things.
 “No thing-ness” awaits the universe at and as its end.

 The amount of time we spend consciously dwelling on the Earth is vanishingly brief compared to the time it will take for all the energy generated (released?) at the time of the Big Bang to dissipate entropically and, for all intents and purposes, vanish.
 For this reason, I say that we always find ourselves in the middle of time.